A quantitative second order estimate for (weighted) $p$-harmonic functions in manifolds under curvature-dimension condition: Proof of Theorem

-Using \eqref{xxxx} and Cauchy-Schwarz's inequality, we obtain the following upper bound for the second term in \eqref{bypart}: For the third term in the right hand side of \eqref{bypart}, by Cuachy-Schwarz's inequality, one has
+Using \eqref{xxxx} and Cauchy-Schwarz's inequality, we obtain the following upper bound for the second term in \eqref{bypart}: For the third term in the right-hand side of \eqref{bypart}, by {Cauchy}-Schwarz's inequality, one has